Skip to main content

 • Enroll in the Student Health Insurance Plan

-• Enroll in an external plan (i.e. spousal plan, parental plan, or SHIP etc..) using the Qualifying Event process (ending your job makes you eligible for a Qualifying Event)
+• Enroll in an external plan (i.e. spousal plan, parental plan, etc..) using the Qualifying Event process (ending your job makes you eligible for a Qualifying Event)

 • Enroll in a short term plan.
 Explore options at healthcare.gov or ehealthinsurance.com/(ehealthinsurance.com does not require your email or phone number.
 Any site that requires your personal information is not recommended.)

-• If you are enrolled in a Maryland State Employee Plan and become a part-time student, that will mean that your graduate assistantship will end.
+• If you are enrolled in a State of Maryland Employee Health Plan and become a part-time student, that will mean that your graduate assistantship will end.
 When your GAship ends, your health coverage will end.

 • If you are enrolled in an external plan, and become part-time, your coverage will continue through the end of the plan period.